 This entry is outdated and under revision.
 Please check back later.

-UNHCR should participate in inter-agency mechanisms to ensure the protection needs of persons of concern to UNHCR are met.
+UNHCR should participate in inter-agency mechanisms to ensure the protection needs of people with and for whom UNHCR works are met

-For the purposes of this Entry, a ‘third country national' (TCN) is a person who is stranded in a country that is not his or her own.
-This may occur as a result of conflict or natural disaster, or deportation from another state.
-This Entry aims to address specifically the situation of third country nationals who are not refugees, but who may travel in mixed movements with refugees and asylum-seekers.
+This entry aims to address specifically the situation of TCNs who are not refugees or asylum-seekers, but who may travel with refugees and asylum-seekers, including in the context of mixed movements.
 To ensure respect for refugee protection principles as well as the human rights that apply to all, it is important to understand the distinctions between these categories.

-In other circumstances (distinct from the situation of MICICs), migrants who cross international borders irregularly, for work or other purposes, may become stranded for various reasons.
+In other circumstances (distinct from situations of emergency, migrants who cross international borders, for work or other purposes, may become stranded for various reasons.
 They may lose their documents, be deported to a third country, lack the resources to return home, or face other problems.
 (See also the entry on Migrants).

 To ensure that refugees and asylum-seekers continue to enjoy the rights attached to their legal status, even when a crisis (such as conflict or natural disaster) causes cross-border displacement.

 To ensure that refugees and asylum-seekers are identified in mixed flows and that their protection and assistance needs are assessed and addressed.

 To ensure that the access to asylum procedures of persons in need of international protection is not obstructed or hindered when TCNs seek relief and aid.

 To differentiate TCNs, and ensure they are referred for consular protection and assistance, including evacuation to their countries of origin.